laymyn History, Family Crest & Coats of Arms

 Early History of the laymyn family

 This web page shows only a small excerpt of our laymyn research.
 Another 83 words (6 lines of text) covering the years 1185, 1616, 1616, 1667, 1645, 1660, 1637, 1701, 1690, 1695 and are included under the topic Early laymyn History in all our PDF Extended History products and printed products wherever possible.

 laymyn Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name laymyn has appeared include Leaman, Leamen, Leman, Lemon, Lemmon, Leemon, Limon and many more.

 Early Notables of the laymyn family (pre 1700)

 Notables of the family at this time include Sir John Leman, Lord Mayor of London in 1616; Sir William Leman, 1st Baronet (died 1667), an English politician who sat in the House of...

 Another 32 words (2 lines of text) are included under the topic Early laymyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the laymyn family to Ireland

 Some of the laymyn family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the laymyn family to the New World and Oceana
+Migration of the laymyn family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name laymyn arrived in North America very early: John Leeman settled in Virginia in 1751; Sarah Leeman settled in Virginia in 1651; Joseph, Thomas and George Leaman all arrived in Philadelphia between 1840 and 1860..